 Dr. Bill Harrington, Workshop Director, is on the music education faculty of Cal-State University, East Bay and is Music Director of the East Bay Youth Orchestras (EBYO).
 Dr. Harrington is currently President of the California Orchestra Directors Association (CODA) which manages all the California All-State Orchestras and the State Honor Orchestras.
 Formerly Principal Horn of the California Symphony and West Edge Opera, "Dr. Bill" graduated with a four-year full scholarship from the San Francisco Conservatory of Music in French Horn, holds an M.A. in Music Education from Cal State University, East Bay along with a California Lifetime Teaching Credential in Music, and received a Doctorate in Music Education from Boston University.
 Following his dissertation, "Collaborative learning among high school students in a chamber music setting," he has become a strong advocate for chamber music education.

 Cindy Moyer, violin, attended the Eastman School of Music where she earned a B.A., M.A. and DMA in performance and an M.A. in music theory.
-She is employed as a professor of violin, viola, and music theory at Humboldt State University in Arcata, Calif., where she is currently serving a department chair while also teaching violin and viola.
-Her performance experience is extensive including concerto performances, solo recitals, chamber music with the Arcata Bay String Quartet and other ensembles, and orchestral performance with the Mendocino Music Festival Orchestra, the Rochester Philharmonic, the New Haven Symphony, and the Sinfonia da Camera (Urbana, Illinois).
-She serves on the board of the California Orchestra Directors Association; is a frequent presenter at the California Music Educators Conference and was one of the authors of the American String Teachers Association String Syllabus.
+She is employed as a professor of violin, viola, and music theory at Cal Poly Humboldt in Arcata, California, where she is currently serving a department chair, while also teaching violin and viola.
+Her performance experience is extensive, including concerto performances, solo recitals, chamber music with the Arcata Bay String Quartet and other ensembles, and orchestral performance with the Mendocino Music Festival Orchestra, the Rochester Philharmonic, the New Haven Symphony, and the Sinfonia da Camera (Urbana, Illinois).
+She serves on the board of the California Orchestra Directors Association; is a frequent presenter at the California Music Educators Conference; and was one of the authors of the American String Teachers Association String Syllabus.
 She serves on the board of the California Orchestra Director's Association, is a frequent presenter at the California All-State Music Education Conference, and the author of Scales and Arpeggios with Shifting Practice for Violin and Viola (published by Galaxy Music).

 Born in Brooklyn, NY, Ted Seitz has studied Chamber Music with Lillian Fuchs, Felix Khuner, and Paul Hersh, at the Aspen Music Festival, UC Berkeley, and SF Conservatory.
 He is the founder and co-director of the Hayward Odd Fellows Youth Chamber Music Project, a free summer program for advanced string students in the Hayward/ Castro Valley area.
 As a member of the Allemande String Quartet, he performed in workshops and performances through Young Audiences of the Bay Area, Inc. He also attended Greenwood Chamber Music Camp in Cummington, Massachusetts.
 Mr. Seitz has been a longtime member of Symphony Silicon Valley (San Jose Symphony), Berkeley Symphony, Opera San Jose Orchestra, San Jose Chamber Orchestra, and American Musical Theater of San Jose.
 He has performed in the Festival of Two Worlds in Spoleto, Italy.
 As a freelance violist, he has performed with Gladys Knight & the Pips, Frank Zappa, Rod Stewart, Natalie Cole, Lou Rawls, Tony Bennet, Sara Vaughn, Chuck Berry, and David Byrne.

 Rick Shinozaki is Principal Second Violin of Symphony Silicon Valley and is on the faculty of the Crowden School in Berkeley.
 Until recently a member of the acclaimed Del Sol String Quartet, Rick has recorded twelve commercially released albums and toured nationally and internationally.
 Rick has participated with Del Sol in commissioning and premiering numerous important works for string quartet, from Terry Riley, Mason Bates, Gabriela Lena Frank, Chinary Ung, Tania León, Peter Sculthorpe, Per Nørgård and many others.
 Rick has performed regularly as Concertmaster for the Nova Vista Symphony, for the Vallejo Symphony, and for the Hot Springs Festival Orchestra (recording for Naxos).
 His solo appearances include world premiere concertos by Durwynne Hsieh and Viennese composer Zdzislaw Wysocki.
-Rick will perform a new concerto by Hsieh with the San Jose Chamber Orchestra and Barbara Day Turner, projected for 2020.
 Rick has a passion for creating performance editions of music scores – collaborating closely with composers William Jay Sydeman, Durwynne Hsieh and Mark Fish, commissioning, performing and editing their work.
 Rick is a protégé of Serban Rusu of Tiburon; he also studied extensively with legendary pedagogue Josef Gingold and Yuval Yaron at Indiana University, from which he holds a Master of Music degree.
-Equally fluent in piano and viola, Rick teaches a thriving student studio on all three instruments based in Albany, Calif.
+Equally fluent in piano and viola, Rick teaches a thriving student studio on all three instruments based in Albany, California